vgvassilev/clad/docs/userDocs/source/user/CustomDerivatives.rst

   derivative that is simpler or more correct than clad cloning its implementation (a matrix product's adjoint, a container's element access, ...).
-- **Mark it non-differentiable.** If the type carries no differentiable data (a stream, an allocator, a reference-count handle, ...), declare :code:`clad::custom_derivatives::nondifferentiable(clad::Tag<T>{})` and clad will treat every use of it as opaque.
+- **Mark it non-differentiable.** If the type carries no differentiable data (a stream, an allocator, a reference-count handle, ...), mark it with :code:`CLAD_NONDIFFERENTIABLE_TYPE(T)` (see :doc:`UsingClad`) and clad will treat every construction of and call on it as opaque.
 The marker note is emitted for member functions and constructors, where the enclosing type is the thing to mark.
+- **Elide its reverse-forward pass.** For a reverse-forward-pass boundary whose pass is a no-op (e.g. a shallow copy that shares its adjoint), declare the printed :code:`..._reverse_forw` and mark it :code:`elidable_reverse_forw`;
+  clad then skips the call instead of cloning a body.

 Only functions outside the main file are reported, so differentiating your own code stays quiet; the remarks focus on the library edge you are porting.
 The